Hillside Inside 2020

 Q on Friday, February 7th, we start the festival with q, the CBC Radio 1 arts and culture show hosted by Tom Power.
-Tom will gather around him some of Guelph’s finest talent, including Tom King, the brilliant writer, and Nefe, the powerhouse singer-songwriter.
-Also on the bill are the wildly energetic comedian, Jackie Pirico, the legendary Fred Penner, whose children’s songs, such as “The Cat Came Back,” are adored by multiple generations, and singer-songwriter William Prince, whose work has received a Juno for Contemporary Roots Album of the Year and nomination for Indigenous Music Album of the Year.
+Tom will gather around him some of Guelph’s finest talent, including Tom King, the brilliant writer, Nefe, the powerhouse singer-songwriter, and Jackie Pirico, the wildly energetic comedian.
+Also on the bill is Little Scream, whose breathy vocals can be high or dreamy and her songs poppy, poetic, or political, the legendary Fred Penner, whose children’s songs, such as “The Cat Came Back,” are adored by multiple generations, and singer-songwriter William Prince, whose work has received a Juno for Contemporary Roots Album of the Year and nomination for Indigenous Music Album of the Year.
 William Prince has a baritone voice: rich, deep, dark, full.
 So, if you come hungry, it’ll fill you and warm you.
 CBC Kitchener’s Craig Norris, and a member of the band, The Kramdens, will also appear live.
 And Tom Power will play “Jam Or Not A Jam” with some of the artists.
 At intermission, look for SOuLBEAUTiFUL in the lobby!
 The sheer range of talent in this show will make it such a memorable night.
-And there’s more to be announced!
 Buy tickets online or buy in person at The Bookshelf.

 On Saturday, February 8th, we will have Hillside Hockey from 9am-3pm in the RBC parking lot on Quebec Street.
 Organized by the big-hearted Matty Perissonatto, this tournament is for all ages.
 Teams of five players plus one goalie battle it out in 4 games, each lasting about 30 minutes.
 There’s hot chocolate, cheering, and prizes!
 A $25 donation per team will be donated to Guelph Black Heritage.
 Want to play?
 Or put in a team?
 Contact Matty: [email protected]

 Saturday’s line-up also features Girls & Guitars, a progressive party that moves every half hour to a different venue that showcases women rocking it out.
 The Pairs from London, Ontario, will perform as part of the G&G series.
 They do the most beautiful three-part harmonies (they’re classically trained vocalists) that are punctuated by these cool sounds that seem partly imitative of musical instruments like saxophones and partly the sounds you’d expect if Wild Things were beatboxing.
+Local folk musician Laura Bird will be the Big Cheese at Tomme’s on Carden Street, singing in her beautiful, smoky voice, and Hamilton’s Lifeandthetribe will sing out her gorgeous songs that mix Gambian music, pop, and RnB at Pod.
 Also on the bill for this series are seven of Hillside’s current songwriting students who will sing their original compositions for you at Planet Bean (corner of Wyndham & Carden Streets in Guelph) around 1:00pm Saturday.
 They’ll be nervous, but we told them you would be supportive.
 So, please bring both open ears and an open heart.
 Sat.
 Feb 8th from 11:30-1:30 at Guelph Music, Tomme Cheese Shop, Pod Fashion, and Planet Bean.

 At 2pm on Saturday, we’re presenting Fred Penner’s 40th anniversary tour of “The Cat Came Back” and we expect to see the full panoply of age demographics out for this show, from chubby toddlers to nostalgic seniors, and everyone in between.
 Called “the Canadian Minister of Positivity” by Los Angeles Parent, Fred Penner’s humanitarian efforts to help children are just one aspect of a career devoted to lifting up kids, a career so rich and multifaceted it is no wonder Penner is a folk hero.
 He has received more awards than the hairs on his head, including the Order of Canada, as well as multiple Junos and Parents’ Choice Awards.
 We can’t wait for this cat to come back.
 Buy tickets online or buy in person at The Bookshelf.